kekscode/promcon2017-notes/README.md

 ## About prometheus monitoring

-This is the seconds conference covering prometheus and the first one i attend to.
+This is the second conference covering prometheus and the first one i attended to.

 Prometheus is still a very young project which has been open sourced in 2012 by SoundCloud.
 It is based on the works at Google and what they call "borgmon".

 Prometheus focuses on reliability and simplicity.
 A basic deployment consists of only one self-contained binary and a config file.
 It combines some interesting features which makes it especially attractive for scalable monitoring